Here is your complete DIY travel guide to Mt Yangbew, also known as Mt Jumbo.

 - Difficulty: Minor Climb, Trail Class 2, 2/9

 - Special Features: Grassy Summit, Limestone formations, Views of La Trinidad and Baguio City, Horseback Riding, Mt Yangbew Sunrise

-If you are coming from Baguio City or La Trinidad, you may ride a taxi all the way to sitio Binat at barangay Tawang.
+If you are coming from Baguio City, ride a taxi all the way to sitio Binat at Barangay Tawang.
 This is the trailhead to Mt Yangbew.
 Taxi fare from Baguio city ranges from 170 pesos to 200 pesos.
-On the other hand, fare from La Trinidad proper ranges from 100 pesos and above, depending from where you are coming from.

 The trek is pretty much easy.
 Well, that’s for me since I have been used to even more extreme hiking.
 Frankly, anybody can actually assault the mountain without so much sweat and effort.
 Even beginners can do so.
 In fact, there are people who simply jog all the way to the top.

-All in all, it took us 30 minutes to reach the top from the jump-off point.
+All in all, it took us 20 minutes to reach the top from the trail head.

-The summit is covered in grasses and shrubs.
-That is why, locals call it junior Mt.
-Pulag.
-However, according to our informants, big pine trees used to cover the area.
+According to a local guide, big pine trees used to cover the area.
 However, these were logged during the American period.
-Burning of the mountain was also rampant in the past, thus, only grasses and a few trees managed to grow.
+Burning of the mountain was also rampant in the past, thus, only grasses and a few shrubs managed to grow.

-One of our informants also mentioned that there is a cave near the summit.
-However, it is still closed during our visit since its undergoing assessment.
+The local guide also mentioned that there is a cave near the summit.
+However, it is still closed during our visit since it’s undergoing assessment.
 They say the cave is deep and one needs to rappel to get inside.
 I can’t wait to see what wonderful spectacles it offers.